All of us love the maximum amount of profits we could procure.

 Q.5 Why is pre-booking essential?

 Ans.
 Ask your clients to book their upcoming appointments as far in advance as possible.
 That way, you can budget the time, and manage the schedules for your service providers and support staff more efficiently.
-Consider offering reward points or some other incentives to encourage this behaviour.
+Consider offering reward points or some other incentives to encourage this behavior.